-Enquiries come from all walks and levels, the only real common factor being a prevailing high enthusiasm.
+Enquiries come from all walks and levels, and I have grown used to encountering and enjoying the enthusiasm of those who do, their pleaure in the idea and in the product.
 In fact, perhaps the least successful way of promoting this project has been the purely hierarchical.
 The flyer hits the desk of the Chief Executive, part of his or her daily storm of incoming mail, and is instantly “cascaded” down the hierarchy.
 Several weeks later one hears from a couple of ground level administrators of the organisation—whose instructions have often been garbled during the long journey down through the system, and they have little idea of what this is all about and, quite understandably, have little personal interest in it.
 Why should they ?

-On the other hand one keeps hearing from individuals (including ground level administrators) who are acting on their own initiative and have seized on the poems with genuine enthusiasm—and it is these people who have brought the poems to effective life in their places of work.
+On the other hand one keeps hearing from individuals (including ground level administrators) who are acting on their own initiative and have seized on the poems with their own autonomous and genuine enthusiasm—and it is these people who have brought the poems to effective life in their places of work.